radicalbit/radicalbit-ai-monitoring/docs/docs/architecture.md

 ## UI

 To use REST APIs with a human friendly interface, a UI is provided.
-It covers all the implemented APIs, starting from models creation and ending with all metrics visualization.
+It covers all the implemented APIs, starting from model creation and ending with all metrics visualization.

 ## SDK

-To interact with API programmatically, a Python SDK is provided.
+To interact with API programmatically, a [_Python SDK_](/python-sdk) is provided.
 The SDK implements all functionalities exposed via REST API.